WardLT/applied-ai-for-materials/molecular-property-prediction/message-passing-networks/assignment/assignment.md

+# Assignment: Message-Passing Neural Networks

+This assignment walks through how to build Message-Passing Neural Network models for two different molecular properties: atomization energy and band gap energy.
+We also will see how the design of a network can have a large influence on the accuracy of a machine learning model.

 *Hint*: `Shift`+`Tab` in Jupyter brings up documentation for a function.
 You may be reading much documentation for functions during this exercise.
 You could also refer to the official documentation of deep learning modules on [TensorFlow](https://www.tensorflow.org/guide).